Harvey R. Brown

 Harvey Robert Brown FBA (born April 4, 1950) is a British philosopher of physics.
 He is a professor of philosophy at the University of Oxford and an emeritus fellow of Wolfson College, Oxford, as well as a fellow of the British Academy.

-From 1978 to 1984, he was assistant professor at the University of São Paulo.
+From 1978 to 1984, he was assistant professor at the University of Campinas.
 In 1984 he became university lecturer in philosophy of physics at the University of Oxford, where he was promoted to reader in philosophy in 1996 and professor of philosophy of physics in 2006.